ldurback/NonCommutativeCalculusOfVariations/README.md

 The total system in a cooperative game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (Accumulated Score), which scores the dynamics between the initial state and the current state.

-The Stabilizing Strategies of a game theory have a final Utility Function (the Utility Function evaluated at the endgoal) which does not at all change when the strategy is infinitesimally perturbed.
+The Stabilizing Strategies of a game theory have a final expected Utility Function (the expected value of the Utility Function evaluated at the endgoal) which does not at all change when the strategy is infinitesimally perturbed.
 This ensures that approximations to the strategies exists.

 A Relativistic Game is one whose scores respect a form of relativity.
 In the case of Galilean relativity, we have a universal time parameter and we can say that the Utility Function (Accumulated Score), which scores the dynamics between the initial and current state, must be in the form of an integral over time of an Immediate Score.
 Additionally, we can say that a game theory respects relativity when the Immediate Score is a constant when no available change in state is preferable.

 A Non-Commutative Game is one in which the variables that appear in the Utility Function do not necessarily commute.
-Since I am considering Galilean relativity, I will assume that time, t, is hermitian, that change in time, dt, is a positive hermitian infinitesimal, and that the curvature of time, d^2t = 0.
+Since I am considering Galilean relativity, I will assume that time, t, is real, that change in time, dt, is a positive real infinitesimal, and that the curvature of time, d^2t = 0.
 I will also assume that position, x, is hermitian and that dx and d^2 x exist.
-Furthermore, commutation relations between all variables exist, and we have the following commutation relations: [x,t]=0, [dx,t]=0, [x,dt]=0, [dx,dt] = 0.
+Furthermore, commutation relations between all variables exist.
 I also assume that S(x,t), the Utility Function, and L(x,(dx/dt),t), the Immediate Score, both commute and have derivatives.

 ## Assumptions

-x, t, and dt are hermitian.  dt is positive.  d^2 t = 0.
+x is hermitian.  t, dt are real  d^2 t = 0.

-Commutation relations exist between x, dx, d^2, t, and dt.
+Commutation relations exist between x, dx, and d^2x.

 x, and all its differentials, commute with t, and all its differentials.